SublimeLinter/SublimeLinter-jsxhint/README.md

 1. Install [Node.js](http://nodejs.org).

-1. Install `jsxhint` by typing the following in a terminal:
+1. Install `jsxhint` by typing the following in a terminal: (capitalization is important!)
    ```
-   npm install -g STRML/jsxhint
+   npm install -g STRML/JSXHint
    ```

 Once jsxhint is installed, you can proceed to install the SublimeLinter-jsxhint plugin if it is not yet installed.